temporalio/temporal-learning/docs/tutorials/infrastructure/binary/index.md

 This file can be broken down as follows:

 - The `[Unit]` section contains a plaintext `Description` of your new service, as well as an `After` hook that specifies when it should be run at system startup, in this case, it will be run after your server’s networking interfaces have come up.
-- The `[Service]` section specifies which command should actually be run, as well as which user should be running it.
-In this case, `temporal` is the user you created, and `temporal-server` is the command from the last step.
+- The `[Service]` section specifies which command (`ExecStart`) should actually be run, as well as which `User` and `Group` the command should be running as.
+In this case, you will use the `temporal` user you created, and the `temporal-server` command from the previous step.
 - The `[Install]` section contains only the `WantedBy=multi-user.target` line, which works together with the `After` line in the `[Unit]` section to ensure that the service is started when the server is ready to accept user logins.

 Save and close the file.
 You can now `start` your new Temporal service, and `enable` it to run on boot automatically: